 I then collect specific work samples of each student in the areas of Maths and English and file these into student folios.
 In maths, I will have a sample of their current maths assessment.
 In English, I like to have a marked writing sample.

-I’ll also have my marking book ready to share the number-facts and spelling tests scores as other pieces of evidence for parents.
+I’ll also have my marking book ready to share the number-facts and spelling test scores as other pieces of evidence for parents.

 Preparation before the interview